 Fundraising for local nonprofit organizations is an essential part of Programming.
 Throughout the academic year, students have the opportunity to support organizations such as HAVEN, Sanctum House, The Metta Yoga Project, American Foundation for Suicide Prevention, Affirmations, Micah 6 Community, and more.

 Our Monthly Programming Model creates a direct connection between programming activities and academic material to spark creativity and foster a deeper connection with the key tenets of humanistic psychology.

-**December, April, and July will focus on programming that prepares students for their finals instead of the wellness wheel.
+*September will focus on welcoming students to campus with social programming.
+December, April, and July will focus on programming that prepares students for their finals.